n00b69/woa-beryllium/guide/install-2.md

 ```

 ##### Push the UEFI to your phone
-> Drag and drop the UEFI (xiaomi-raphael.img) to your phone
+> Drag and drop the UEFI to your phone

 ##### Back up your Android boot image
 Use the TWRP backup feature to backup your Android boot image.
 Name this backup "Android"